Chart Color Schemes

 Delacombe lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Delacombe's population was around 15,217 as of November 2025.
-This showed an increase of 4,556 people since the 2021 Census, which reported a population of 10,661.
-The change was inferred from ABS estimates of 14,320 in June 2024 and validated new addresses of 2,194 since the Census date.
-This resulted in a density ratio of 445 persons per square kilometer.
-Delacombe's growth of 42.7% since the 2021 census exceeded non-metro areas (6.0%) and its SA4 region.
-Population growth was primarily driven by interstate migration, contributing approximately 85.3% of overall population gains.
+Delacombe's population was around 15,217 as of Nov 2025.
+This reflected an increase of 4,556 people since the 2021 Census, which reported a population of 10,661 people.
+The change was inferred from the estimated resident population of 14,320 from the ABS in June 2024 and an additional 2,194 validated new addresses since the Census date.
+This level of population equated to a density ratio of 445 persons per square kilometer.
+Delacombe's growth rate of 42.7% since the 2021 census exceeded that of the non-metro area (6.0%).
+Population growth was primarily driven by interstate migration, contributing approximately 85.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Delacombe is predicted to increase by 18,326 persons based on latest population numbers, recording a gain of 114.2% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, they utilized the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on demographic trends, exceptional growth was predicted over the period with the area expected to increase by 18,326 persons to 2041, reflecting a gain of 114.2% in total over the 17 years.

 Frequently Asked Questions - Population